Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 A quiet, monotone, unemotional machine.

 Protectors conditioned to wear the Mass harder and longer than anybody else.
-It was one of the essential differences between them and the other two classes of HEAT operator---Aggressors killed, Defenders labored, Protectors turned the EV-MASS into a second skin, to the point where it seemed to liberate rather than encumber them.
+It was one of the essential differences between them and the other two classes of HEAT operator - Aggressors killed, Defenders labored, Protectors turned the EV-MASS into a second skin, to the point where it seemed to liberate rather than encumber them.

 But the best body in the world was no good in some circumstances.
 Adam was *supposed* to be a happy man.
 Even on-mission he had an essential positivity to him that couldn’t be suppressed, and seeing the *liveliness* drained out of him was almost too much to bear.